(A) Each member of the medical staff shall conform to the following medical information management department policies:

 (b) Progress notes must provide a pertinent chronological report of the patient's course in the hospital and reflect any change in condition or results of treatment.
 A progress note must be completed by the attending medical staff member or his or her designated member of the limited medical staff or practitioner with appropriate privileges at least once every day.
 Each medical student or other licensed health care professional progress note in the medical records should be signed or counter-signed by a member of the attending, courtesy, or limited staff.

-(d) Outpatient visit notes and letters to referring physicians, when appropriate, shall be completed within three days of the patient's visit.
+(e) Office visit encounters shall be closed within ten days of the patient's visit.

-(e) All entries not previously defined must be signed within ten business days of completion.
+(f) All entries not previously defined must be signed within ten days of completion.

 (a) Patients may not be discharged without a written or electronically entered discharge order from the appropriately credentialed, responsible medical staff member, a limited staff member or other licensed healthcare professional.